Frequently Asked Questions

 - a physician assistant licensed pursuant to the Physician Assistant Act or the Osteopathic Medicine Act.

 Q: Can a person with an Alzheimer/Dementia diagnosis access medical aid in dying?

-A: With regard to whether an Alzheimer or dementia patient is eligible for medical aid in dying, one of the qualifications of the law is that the prescribing health care provider must determine capacity that the individual can make and communicate informed health care decisions.
-This determination is made by the individual’s NM prescribing health care provider and according to professional standards of care and provisions of Section 24-7A-11 NMSA 1978.
-If an individual is deemed to not have capacity, there are other end of life options to consider such as palliative care, hospice, starting or stopping treatment, VSED (voluntary stopping eating and drinking) and home care to name a few.
-Read about these and other end of life options
+A: With regard to whether an Alzheimer or dementia patient is eligible for medical aid in dying, one of the qualifications of the law is that the prescribing health care provider must determine capacity that the individual has capacity and can make and communicate informed health care decisions.
+This determination is made by the individual’s NM licensed prescribing health care provider and according to professional standards of care and provisions of Section 24-7A-11 NMSA 1978.
+If an individual is deemed to not have capacity, there are other end of life options to consider such as palliative care, hospice, not starting or stopping treatment, VSED (voluntary stopping eating and drinking) and palliative sedation to name a few.

 Q: Do prescribers need to see/assess a patient in person?
 Or does tele-health work?A: As long as the patient is enrolled in a Medicare certified hospice program and the prescribing physician makes the various findings required by statute, and that provider has also “provided medical care to the patient in accordance with accepted medical standards of care,” there is no requirement that the prescriber do a physical exam of the patient or see the patient in person.
 If the patient is not enrolled in hospice, at least one of the two physicians must “conduct an appropriate examination,” but even then it does not have to be in person, that decision is left to the discretion of the provider.